 Swedish Genomes Program

 Recent technological advancements have made human whole genome sequencing possible in large scale.
-The Swedish Genomes program is part of the SciLifeLab National Projects, and supports Swedish researchers to perform human whole genome sequencing to identify the genetic causes of disease with high health relevance.
-The projects can include studies of familiar cases of disease as well as case-control studies and can span from 50 – 3000 samples per project.
+The Swedish Genomes program is part of the SciLifeLab National Sequencing Projects, and supports Swedish researchers to perform human whole genome sequencing to identify the genetic causes of disease with high health relevance.
+The projects can include studies of familiar cases of disease as well as case-control studies.
 The projects are handled by the National Genomics Infrastructure and sequenced on the Illumina Hiseq X sequencing platform.
 This platform is only available at the largest centers world-wide and is the current leading platform to enable high throughput and cost-efficient genome sequencing.

 Projects awarded 2014

 - PI: Jan Dumanski, UU, The Swedish Successfully Aging Genomes Project (SSAGP): a study of multiple tissues and serially sampled humans living longer than 93 years